Billionaire duo shortlisted for $4 billion Polyus stake

 Shareholder sources at Polymetal have however played down talk of a tie-up, arguing Polyus is over-valued and has a history of poor operational management of its Siberian gold projects.

-Polyus produced a record 1.68 million troy ounces of gold last year and has forecast output growth of up to 7 percent or between 1.7 and 1.8 million tons this year.
+Polyus produced a record 1.68 million troy ounces of gold last year and has forecast output growth of up to 7 percent or between 1.7 and 1.8 million tonnes this year.

 Polymetal has forecast gold output this year of 760,000 to 800,000 ounces.
 Including its silver and copper output, Polymetal has forecast its total production at 1.2 million troy ounces of gold equivalent.